rahul-sb/EIT/ReadMe.md

 ## How to run code?

-Copy and paste the contents of "/lib" to "C:\Users\<user>\Documents\Arduino\libraries\EIT" and then upload the "main.ino" in "/src" folder to Arduino.
+Copy and paste the contents of "/lib" to "C:\Users\user-name\Documents\Arduino\libraries\EIT" and then upload the "main.ino" in "/src" folder to Arduino.

 To understand the code structure see UML diagram in "/docs" folder.